Food and Beverage Masterclasses 2018

 Presenters: Natasha Nieuwhof, Director Goaty Hill Wines, Theresa Streefland, Director Cocobean Chocolate

 Come and indulge with a special tasting honouring two of life's greatest pleasures: Chocolate and wine.
 We'll sample a range of artisan chocolates and pair them up with a handpicked selection of delicious Tasmanian wines to complement each other.
 Just as grapes are grown and nurtured for the quality of great wine, the same is true for cocoa beans and chocolate.
 We believe there is much more to recommending wine than asking “red or white?”, and we think there’s more to recommending chocolate than simply “milk or dark?”.

 Best of the Best

-Presenters: Curly Haslam-Coates, Vintage Tasmania; Rebecca Duffy, Holm Oak Vineyards; James Welch, Sommelier and Co-Owner, Stillwater & Black Cow
+Presenters: Curly Haslam-Coates, Vintage Tasmania, Wine & Spirits Educator, Agri-tourism specialists; Rebecca Duffy, Winemaker and owner Holm Oak Vineyards; James Welsh, Sommelier and Co-Owner, Stillwater & Black Cow

 Tamar Valley ‘Terroir’

 Presenters: Luke Whittle, Senior Winemaker and Winery Manager, Pipers Brook Vineyard; Stewart Byrne, Winemaker, Josef Chromy Wines

 Pinot Noir is famous as the grape variety that most clearly expresses the place where it is grown.
 The French use the term ‘terroir’ to describe this concept.
 Come on a sensory journey of the Tamar Valley's diverse and distinctive terroir, guided by its passionate winemakers and the world-class Pinot Noir’s they create.

 1.30 – 2.15pm: